DrBotic/APS-Mobile-App/README.md

 10. Look for and expand the "Android SDK Build-Tools".
 11. Make sure that 35.0.0 is selected.
 12. Now click "Apply".

+### Installation
+1. Clone the repository `git clone https://github.com/IbrahimaDiallo32/Anderson-Power-Services-Mobile-App.git`.
+2. Navigate to the project directory: `cd Anderson-Power-Services-Mobile-App`.
+3. Open the project in Visual Studio Code.
+4. Ensure Java 17-20 is selected as the project JDK for Visual Studio Code.
+5. Install the project dependencies: `npm install`.
+6. Start the development server: `npx react-native start` or `npm start`.
+7. Run the app on a simulator or connected device: [Android] `npx react-native run-android` or [iOS] `npx react-native run-ios`.

 ### Tips and tools
 1. Youtube Video to use as a reference to set up [React Native Environment Setup in Windows (10,11) 2024](https://youtu.be/4onhZMbF2NI?si=Bhz92ZT-X1lBmsKZ).